hoang-rio/rtsp-recorder/README.md

 - Logs are written to `logs/rtsp_recorder.log` with rotation: max 10 MB per file and up to 5 backups.
-- The script also logs to the console.
+- The script also logs to the console when direct run with `python3 rtsp_recorder.py`

 ## Behavior on failure